 - Parsley: Chopped parsley is the perfect garnish for red beans and rice.

 - Rice: You’ll need your favorite cooked long grain rice for serving.

-- Soak Beans: Put the dried red beans in a large soup pot or bowl and cover with two inches of water.
-Soak for eight hours, or overnight.
+- Soak Beans: Put the dried red beans in a large soup pot and cover with two inches of water.
+Soak for eight hours or overnight.

-- Brown Sausage: Heat a couple of tablespoons of oil in a large dutch oven or heavy pot set over medium heat.
-Add the sausage slices and cook until browned on both sides.
-Remove the sausage from the pot and set aside.
+- Brown Sausage: Heat cooking oil in a large Dutch oven set over medium heat.
+Add the sausages and cook until browned on both sides.
+Remove the sausage and set aside.

-- Sauté Veggies: Melt the butter in the same pot, and then stir in the onions, cooking over medium heat for 3 minutes, or until soft.
-Add the celery and bell peppers; continue to cook for 4 minutes.
-Stir in the garlic and cook for 20 seconds more.
+- Sauté Veggies: Melt the butter in the same pot, stir in the onions, and cook over medium heat for until soft.
+Add the celery and bell peppers; cook for 4 minutes.
+Stir in the garlic.

-- Add Seasonings & Broth: Season the vegetables with salt, oregano, thyme, paprika, cayenne and black pepper.
-Cook for 1 more minute, and then pour in the vegetable broth and stir, scraping up all the browned bits from the bottom of the pot.
+- Add Seasonings & Broth: Season with salt, oregano, thyme, paprika, cayenne, and black pepper.
+Pour in the vegetable broth and stir, scraping up all the browned bits from the bottom of the pot.

 - Continue Cooking: Discard the bay leaves.
 Transfer a cup of the beans to a bowl; using a fork, mash the beans well.
 Return them to the pot and stir to incorporate.
 If the dish is too thick, add up to one cup of water.
 Taste for seasonings, and adjust accordingly.
 Stir in the parsley and green onions, and cook for 5 more minutes.